MZakyFirdaus/Portofolio-Projects/Projects/HealthMax NRM Analysis/readme.md

 ![newProduct_calc](./img/newProduct_calc.png)

 Based on the calculation, the product to be launched is **HerbaShine** because this product is estimated to generate a gross margin of 67%.

+## Recommendation

+Based on an in-depth analysis of HealthMax's sales data, market share, product profitability and promotional effectiveness, the data analysis team has identified several key areas for Net Revenue Management (NRM) optimization.
+The following recommendations aim to maximize profitability and strengthen HealthMax's market position by leveraging product strengths, optimizing promotional investments, and exploring new growth opportunities identified in the market.

+### 1. Prioritize Promotion Mechanisms with Proven Positive ROI (Focus on “Buy 2, Get 20% Off”)
+The promotion analysis for Shinez products explicitly showed that the “Buy 2, Get 20% Off” mechanism in August 2022 generated the highest positive ROI of 11.84%.
+In contrast, the “Buy 2, Get 1 Free” promotion showed a negative ROI (-2.45%), indicating financial ineffectiveness.
+Optimizing the promotional budget allocation to strategies that prove to be profitable will directly increase net revenue.

+### 2. Product Portfolio Optimization by Encouraging High Contribution and High Margin Products
+The HealthMax Profit Matrix identified Starbust Ultra Soft 100ml as the flagship product with a Gross Margin of 71% and the highest net sales contribution of 18%.
+Such products are the key drivers of profitability and should be maximized.
+On the other hand, products with lower margins and contribution (e.g. Starbust Strong Hair 100ml) need to be evaluated.
+Focusing on superior performing products will optimize overall net revenue.

+### 3. Capitalize on Organic Category Growth with HerbaShine Launch and Further Exploration
+Data shows that the Organic category has the highest unit sales growth of 22.86% in 2022, indicating strong market demand in this segment.
+The decision to launch HerbaShine with an estimated gross margin of 67% is the right move to capitalize on profitability in a growing category.

+Accelerate the launch process of HerbaShine.
+In addition, HealthMax should continue to monitor organic market trends and explore the potential of expanding to other organic product lines, or even adapting existing products (e.g. Shinez or Starbust) to organic variants, to further capture this growing market share and diversify revenue sources.